SVG optimizer

 Remove non-rendering data

-Design exports often include metadata, comments, and editor-specific markup that adds bytes without affecting the final image.
+Design exports often include metadata, comments, editor namespaces, and invisible markup that adds bytes without changing the rendered image.

 Reduce path precision

-Coordinates such as 10.5432109 can often be rounded to 10.54 with no visible difference while noticeably shrinking the markup.
+Coordinates such as 10.5432109 can often be rounded to 10.54 with no visible difference, especially for icons rendered at small sizes.

 Frequently asked questions